Skip to main content

 • Lights & Safety Devices: headlights, work lights, rotating beacon, reverse alarm, emergency stop, seat-activated safety interlock, walk-around for fluid leaks or ground hazards.

-How to conduct a roller compactor pre-start check
+How to use this roller / compactor pre-start checklist

-1. Walk-around inspection: before starting, walk around the roller to check for fluid leaks, structural damage, tyre or drum condition, and any objects under or near the machine.
+1. Walk-around inspection: Before starting, walk around the roller checking underneath for fluid leaks, inspecting drum surfaces for damage or flat spots, and confirming there are no objects or personnel near the machine.

-2. Check fluid levels: with engine off, check engine oil, coolant, hydraulic oil, fuel, and water spray tank (if fitted).
-Top up if needed and record levels.
+2. Check fluid levels: With the engine off, check engine oil, coolant, hydraulic oil, fuel and the water spray tank level if fitted.
+Top up any low fluids and record the levels on the checklist form.

-3. Inspect cab and controls: check ROPS/FOPS integrity, fasten seatbelt, confirm mirrors are positioned correctly, and test horn and gauges before starting.
+3. Inspect cab and controls: Check ROPS/FOPS structural integrity for cracks or deformation, fasten the seatbelt and tug to test the retractor, position mirrors correctly and test the horn and dashboard gauges before starting.

-4. Start engine and check instruments: observe warning lights clear at startup, confirm oil pressure and temperature gauges read normal, and check backup alarm operation.
+4. Start engine and check instruments: Observe that all warning lights illuminate during self-test then extinguish at startup.
+Confirm oil pressure and coolant temperature gauges read within normal range and verify the backup alarm sounds correctly.

-5. Test brakes and steering: at slow speed in a safe area, test parking brake and service brake response.
-Check articulated steering and confirm there is no unexpected play or noise.
+5. Test brakes and steering: At slow speed in a safe area, apply the parking brake and confirm the roller holds stationary.
+Test the service brake for firm pedal response and check articulated steering for smooth operation without play.

-6. Test vibration system: engage vibration at low speed to confirm both amplitude and frequency selectors operate.
-Listen for abnormal noise from drum bearings.
+6. Test vibration system: Engage the vibration system at low speed and confirm both amplitude and frequency selectors respond correctly.
+Listen carefully for abnormal noise from drum bearings or the eccentric shaft that may indicate wear.

 A roller compactor pre-start check must be completed before first use at the start of each shift or each working day.
 If the roller is used across multiple shifts, each operator must complete their own pre-start before taking control of the machine.
 For hired or shared plant, additional end-of-shift handover walkarounds are recommended.
 In addition to daily checks, follow the manufacturer's scheduled maintenance intervals (typically at 250, 500, 1000 hours) and any requirements set by your site safety management plan or principal contractor.
 During asphalt paving works, the water spray system and drum scrapers should also be checked at the start of each paving session.